 The statue of Maria from the 12th century sits under the silver baldachin.

 Carlos III the Noble and his wife are buried in front of the choir.
 The15th century tomb slab made of alabaster has been beautifully carved.
 Carlos III is the king that managed to make peace between the local Navarrese and the “foreign” Franconians.
-The latter that had immigrated to Pamplona in the 11th century and had kept on living in a town district of their own, even separated by a town wall.
-Carlos III mediated between the antagonists, pulled down the wall and constructed the townhall at the forner borderline.
-With respect I look at him.
+The latter had immigrated to Pamplona in the 11th century and had kept on living in a town district of their own, even separated by a town wall.
+Carlos III mediated between the antagonists, pulled down the wall and constructed the townhall at the former borderline.
+With respect, I look at him.

-And with respect, his subjects mourned, as the beautiful small statues around the tomb illustrate,
+And with respect, his subjects mourned, as the beautiful small statues around the tomb illustrate.

 In the gangway to the cloister, I find this elegant spiral staircase.